FREE WORKSHOPS AND CLASS (ON ZOOM) AT THE WRITING INSTITUTE, SARAH LAWRENCE COLLEGE, NY

-Here’s how the first hour of the workshop goes: We chat for the first few minutes and then I’ll share some prompts and first lines which people can use, tweak or ignore.
+Here’s how the workshop goes: We chat for the first few minutes and then I’ll share some prompts and first lines which people can use, tweak or ignore.
 The writing time can be spent on new words or world-building, revising – anything at all – doesn’t even have to be creative writing.
 We write for 30-40 minutes.

 In each workshop, we apply the principles of loving kindness meditation to our creative process.
 Loving kindness meditation has many proven benefits including better focus, improved memory and increased productivity.

 When?
 Every Tuesday from 12 pm – 1.30 pm ET and every Wednesday from 7 – 8.30 pm ET